devlemire/employee-list/README.md

 ## Black Diamond ( Stage 10 )

-Try to re-create the project from scratch.
+Re-create the project from Stages 1 - 9 without looking back at code solutions.
+If you have to look back at a certain stage, restart from Stage 1 again.